vijaymandge/open-android/README.md

 ### Android Studio

-_For Android Studio, choose Import Project from the "Welcome to Android Studio" screen.
+For Android Studio, choose Import Project from the "Welcome to Android Studio" screen.
 Choose the build.gradle file at the top of the open-android repository.
-A sample implementation can be found in NativeSDK._
+A sample implementation can be found in NativeSDK.

+# Wiki

+Please refer to [git wiki](https://github.com/citruspay/open-android/wiki) to get started.